Rabies

 Take precautions when you travel

-If you are travelling for a month or more to a developing country where rabies often can be found in different animals, consider being immunized for rabies before you leave.
+If you plan to travel for a month or more to a developing country where rabies is common, consider getting vaccinated before you leave.
 Get advice at a travel clinic.

-If you are attacked or bitten by any animal outside of B.C. you should get medical advice about rabies prevention treatment on site and again upon your return to B.C., no matter how long since you were bitten.
+If you are attacked or bitten by any animal outside of B.C. you should get medical advice about rabies prevention treatment on site and again when you return to B.C., even if time has passed.

 If you are immunized following a rabies exposure in another country, get information about the products used, including copies of the immune globulin and vaccine labels.
 Show them to your health care provider in B.C. to make sure they are adequate.
 Consider returning home to Canada for medical attention.